 ROLE OF THE COMPENSATION COMMITTEE, MANAGEMENT AND ADVISORS.
 The Compensation Committee has responsibility for establishing our compensation philosophy and for monitoring our adherence to it.
 The Compensation Committee reviews and approves compensation levels for all executive officers as well as all compensation, retirement, perquisite and benefit programs applicable to such officers.
+In addition to the Clawback policy discussed below, the Compensation Committee also has discretion to adjust short- and long-term incentive awards as it deems appropriate.
 The Compensation Committee establishes annual performance objectives for the CEO, evaluates his accomplishments and performance against those objectives, and, based on such evaluation, makes recommendations regarding his compensation for approval by the independent members of our Board.
 All of these functions are set forth in the Compensation Committee's Charter, which is available on our website (www.rayonier.com) located under the Corporate Governance tab on our Investor Relations page and is reviewed annually by the Compensation Committee.

-The Compensation Committee's work is accomplished through a series of meetings, following a regular calendar schedule, to ensure that all major elements of compensation are appropriately considered and that compensation and benefit programs are properly designed, implemented and monitored.
+The Compensation Committee's work is accomplished through a series of meetings throughout the year to ensure that all major elements of compensation are appropriately considered and that compensation and benefit programs are properly designed, implemented and monitored.
 Special meetings are held as needed to address matters outside the regular compensation cycle.
 Working with the Compensation Committee Chair, our Vice President, Human Resources and Information Technology prepares an agenda and supporting materials for each meeting.
 Our Vice President, Human Resources and Information Technology, and our Vice President, General Counsel and Corporate Secretary, along with Mr. Nunes, generally attend Compensation Committee meetings by invitation, but are excused for executive sessions.
 The Compensation Committee invites other members of management to attend meetings as it deems necessary to cover issues within their specific areas of expertise or responsibility.